dryewo/buergeramt-sniper/README.md

     $ sudo apt-get install -y tor

+## Precautions

+- Use `--dry-run` parameter to try things out
+- Use Tor with and `--socks` parameter for anonimizing

 ## Usage

 First go to (https://service.berlin.de/dienstleistungen/) and choose the service that you are trying to get an appointment to.